ithaka/pharos/packages/pharos/README.md

 [React](https://reactjs.org/) is a JavaScript library used to build encapsulated components that manage their own state.
 React doesn't currently play perfectly with native web components, so if you're developing a React application you need to use the wrapper components provided in the `lib/react-components/` directory of the package.

-To use the React components, first register the components using the register utility and then in your app's entry file use the context provider `PharosContext` to indicate the tag name prefix you registered them under:
+To use the React components, first register the components using the `registerComponents` utility.
+Then, in your app's entry file, use the `PharosContext` context provider to indicate the scoping prefix you registered them under:

 ```javascript
 import { PharosContext } from '@ithaka/pharos/lib/utils/PharosContext';